arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/Source/Ex2-UsingGraphAPIWithWAAD/README.md

-﻿Before executing the end solution provided for Exercise 1, execute the following steps:
+Before executing the end solution provided for Exercise 1, execute the following steps:

 - **Enable SSL** from the properties of the ExpenseReport project.
 - Update the **project URL** in the **Web** tab of the ExpenseReport project properties in the _Use Local IIS Web server_ section with the SSL URL obtained from the previous step.
-- Update the **App URL** of the configured application in the Windows Azure Management Portal with the SSL URL obtained from the first step.
+- Update the **App URL** of the configured application in the Microsoft Azure Management Portal with the SSL URL obtained from the first step.
 - In the **Web.config** file, update the following sections:

 	- The _[APP-ID-URI]_ placeholder from the **audienceUris** in the **system.identityModel** section with your **App ID URI**.